 Stylistically their music is a creative fusion influenced by guitar-based rock such as hardcore punk and heavy metal, and traditional African-American music such as jazz, funk, and hip-hop.
-They are linked to the alternative/funk/rap metal movement of the late 1980s typified by bands such as Fishbone, Jane's Addiction, Red Hot Chili Peppers, Faith No More, and 24-7 Spyz.
+They are linked to the funk metal/alternative metal movement of the late 1980s typified by bands such as Fishbone, Jane's Addiction, Primus, Faith No More, and 24-7 Spyz.
 They are best remembered for the hit Cult of Personality, which won a Grammy Award for best hard rock performance in 1989.
 They were also named Best New Artist at the 1989 MTV Video Music Awards.
 The singer, Corey Glover, had a role in the movie 'Platoon', directed by Oliver Stone.

-The band are set to release their new album, The Chair in the Doorway, on September 15th of this year on Megaforce.
+The band released their latest album, The Chair in the Doorway, on September 15, 2009, on Megaforce.
+Read more on Last.fm